-- Close off area to prevent further contamination and restrict access to the area. - Activate the fire alarm.
+- Close off area to prevent further contamination and restrict access to the area.

+- Activate the fire alarm.
 Evacuate the building or area.
 Move upwind.

 - From a safe location, call 911 and provide:

-- > Your name.
+- o Your name.

-- Name of material spilled, if known.
+- o Name of material spilled, if known.

-- > Estimated amount spilled.
+- o Estimated amount spilled.

-- > Exact location of spill.
+- o Exact location of spill.

-- > Report of injuries.
+- o Report of injuries.

-- > Actions you have taken.
+- o Actions you have taken.